weareboxhead/youtube-sync/README.md

 2. Then tell Composer to load the plugin:

-        composer require weareboxhead/church-suite
+        composer require weareboxhead/youtube-sync

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for ChurchSuite.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for YouTube Sync.

-## ChurchSuite Overview
+## YouTube Sync Overview

 -Insert text here-

-## Configuring ChurchSuite
+## Configuring YouTube Sync

 -Insert text here-

-## Using ChurchSuite
+## Using YouTube Sync

 -Insert text here-

-## ChurchSuite Roadmap
+## YouTube Sync Roadmap

 Some things to do, and ideas for potential features: